 - Prevents food and grease drips from contaminating natural ground below which could lead to an unsanitary, unhealthy environment for you and your family!

 Without concrete slabs as a foundation under an outdoor kitchen setting, many problems can arise.
-For example, if water leaks through cracks in brick or stone that it is resting on top of, mold spores will breed underneath your outdoor kitchen area.
+For example, if water leaks through cracks in the brick or stone that it is resting on top of, mold spores will breed underneath your outdoor kitchen area.

 This causes all sorts of issues such as: